ColinJhEdwards/front-end-demos/README.md

 # front-end-demos

-A simple webpage for demonstrating various front end techniques, using HTML, CSS, Javascript, frameworks, and libraries.
+I love working with HTML, CSS, and JavaScript so I thought why not create a simple webpage for demonstrating various aspects of front end developement.
+The following demos are created using HTML, CSS, Javascript, frameworks, and libraries.